sanakhuram/auction-hub-SP2/README.md

 ## 📌 Project Overview

 This project was built as part of the **Semester 2 Project Exam** for web development.
-The goal was to develop a fully functional auction platform where **registered users can create listings, place bids, and track bid history** while non-registered users can only browse listings.
+The goal was to develop a fully functional auction platform where **registered users can create , Edit, Delete Listing , place bids, and track bid history** while non-registered users can only browse listings.

 ---